iCyanCorporation/open-web-scraper-py/README.md

-# Open Web app for python
+# Web Scraper for python

 A Python program designed to execute web scraping tasks using configurations exported from the [Open Web Scraper](https://webscraper.io/) Chrome plugin.